Abelian varieties over finite fields with commutative endomorphism algebra: theory and algorithms: Introduction

 Now let $\mathcal C_{\pi}$ be the category whose objects are pairs $(I,M)$, where $I$ is a fractional $R$-ideal in $E$ and $M$ is a $W_R\{F,V\}$-ideal such that $\Delta^{-1}(M)=i_p(I)R_p$.
 The homomorphisms between objects $(I,M)$ and $(J,N)$ in $\mathcal C_{\pi}$ are the elements $\alpha \in E$ such that $\alpha I \subseteq J$ and $\Delta(i_p(\alpha)) M \subseteq N$.

 Our first main result can now be stated as follows.

-\begin{customthm}{5.2} There is an equivalence of categories $\Psi:\mathcal C_{\pi} \to \mathcal A_{\pi}$. \end{customthm}
+\begin{customthm}{5.2} There is an equivalence of categories $\Psi\colon\mathcal C_{\pi} \to \mathcal A_{\pi}$. \end{customthm}

-This result is closely related to \cite[Theorem 2.1]{xue2017counting} and is based on Tate's theorem (see \cite[Main theorem]{Tate66}).
-The idea goes back (at least) to Waterhouse \cite[Theorem 5.1]{Wat69} and can loosely be stated as follows (cf.~\cite[Theorem 2.1]{xue2017counting}): in a pair $(I,M)$, the ideal $M$ determines the Dieudonn\'e module (which is equivalent to the $p$-divisible group) of the abelian variety.
+This result is closely related to \cite[Theorem 2.1]{xue2017counting}.
+The idea goes back (at least) to Waterhouse \cite[Theorem 5.1]{Wat69} and is based on Tate's theorem (see \cite[Main theorem]{Tate66}).
+More precisely, the functor $\Psi$ sends an object $(I,M) \in \mathcal{C}_{\pi}$ to an abelian variety $X_{(I,M)} \in \mathcal{A}_{\pi}$, which admits an isogeny $\varphi: X_{(I,M)} \to X$ for a fixed $X \in \mathcal{A}_{\pi}$.
+Any isogeny is determined by its (finite) kernel, and the kernel of~$\varphi$ is the subgroup whose $\ell$-primary part for $\ell \neq p$ is (a suitable multiple of) $i_{\ell}(I) \subseteq T_{\ell}(X)$, where $T_{\ell}(X)$ denotes the $\ell$-adic Tate module of $X$, and whose $p$-primary part is (the same multiple of)~$M \subseteq M(X)$, where $M(X)$ denotes the Dieudonn{\'e} module of $X$; existence of this~$\varphi$ is guaranteed by Tate's theorem.
+In other words, in a pair $(I,M)$, the ideal $M$ determines the Dieudonn\'e module (which is equivalent to the $p$-divisible group) of the abelian variety.
 The ideal $I$ encodes the Tate modules of the abelian variety for all $\ell \neq p$, partial information about the Dieudonn\'e module, as well as ``global information'' which is determined by an element of the class group of the endomorphism ring of the abelian variety.
 Indeed, the endomorphism ring of the corresponding abelian variety is $\Delta^{-1}(\{x\in A : xM\subseteq M\})$ locally at $p$ and $\{x\in E : xI\subseteq I\}$ locally at every other prime.

+We believe that a statement analogous to Theorem 5.2 should also hold for isogeny classes with non-commutative endomorphism algebra.
+But, we expect that in this more general context it would be harder to effectively compute representations of the $p$-Frobenius and Verschiebung.
+Effectiveness of the results being one of the main goals of this work, we decided to restrict our investigation to the commutative case, and leave the general one for future work.